 One vitally important difference between talc and asbestos is in their crystal structure.
 While talc is made up of tiny flat plates, asbestos is formed as thin fibres.
 It is the specific fibrous structure of asbestos which contributes to its potentially harmful effects.
 Talc particles do not share this characteristic.

 Is cosmetic talc contaminated with asbestos?

 It is sometimes rumoured that cosmetic talc is contaminated with asbestos fibres.
 This is simply not the case.
-Some low-grade industrial talcs may contain many impurities including fibres but these grades of talc are not permitted for use in cosmetics.
-Only fibre-free cosmetic grade talc of the highest quality and purity is used in cosmetics.
+Some low-grade industrial talcs may contain many impurities including asbestos fibres but these grades of talc are not permitted for use in cosmetics.
+Only asbestos-free cosmetic grade talc of the highest quality and purity is used in cosmetics.